tony-pitchblack/3d_cattle_demo/README.md

-# Set up Flamenco server for remote gpu rendering
+# Set up remote rendering Flamenco server for remote gpu rendering

 1. Install Flamenco on server according to docs
 2. Create a shared directory to sync server render to client automatically